 When there is no peace.

-Once again he condemns them for giving a false assurance of peace in their relationship with God.
+Once again he condemns them for giving the people a false assurance of peace concerning their relationships with God.

 He also condemns the people themselves because they were listening to falsehood.
 Even though our leaders are responsible for what they teach, we are responsible to make sure what we’re hearing and learning lines up with God’s Word!
 Because something is popular or “the way we’ve always done it” does not make it biblically sound.

 Many people form their theological views by listening to preachers and teachers whose style or messages they like without going to God’s Word for themselves.
-Paul told Timothy in 2 Timothy:
+Paul told Timothy:

 2 Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.
 3 For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers; 4 and they will turn their ears away from the truth, and be turned aside to fables (2 Tim.
 4.2-4).